 The Queensland public health system is forced to run at near 100% capacity to help cut costs.
 That must end.
 Healthcare is a universal right, and our public hospitals should be the best in the world.

 - Create 21,000 more hospital beds and at least 1,000 more ICU beds across the state to match Germany’s ratio of beds to people.

 - Including building more major hospitals across South East Queensland, and significantly expanding regional health capacity

 - Employ at least 6,500 more nurses and 3,000 more doctors to match Germany’s ratio of nurses and doctors to people, expand much-needed emergency department capacity and improve nurse and doctor to patient ratios

-- Build 200 Community Health Clinics with bulk billing GPs and specialists to take pressure off our hospital system.
+- Build 200 public health clinics with free publicly funded and paid GPs and specialists to take pressure off our hospital system.

 - Make the influenza vaccine available for free every year for every Queenslander.

 By expanding hospital capacity, we’ll stop the practice of the State government spending millions of dollars renting private hospital beds.
 Further, by taking pressure off our emergency departments with more bulk-billing GPs, we’ll reduce the costs associated with overburdened hospital systems, and save money by avoiding health complications associated with people who avoid or can’t afford visiting a GP.